 Federal Glassware Colors

 As is typical with Depression glass, Federal glass comes in a rainbow of colors.
 The most common colors for depression glass are amber, green, pink, crystal, and pale blue.
-However, you can find some sets in more unique colors like red, canary yellow, cobalt blue, milk glass, amethyst, and so on which makes them more valuable to collectors, though not necessarily worth more money.
+However, you can find some sets in more unique colors like red, canary yellow, cobalt blue, vintage milk glass, amethyst, and so on which makes them more valuable to collectors, though not necessarily worth more money.

 Federal Glass Values

 Federal glass makes for perfect vintage items for amateur collectors and collectors who're on a budget.
 On the whole, individual Federal glass pieces can cost as little as $5 and as much as $45-50, depending on their quality and rarity.
 Most pieces of Federal glass fall on the affordable side of the antiques market.
 However, finding complete, or nearly complete, sets of specific patterns in an individual color can be worth a few hundred dollars.
 For example, a set of four blue Madrid plates is listed for nearly $40 in one auction and a 4-piece set of amber Madrid sherbet cups is listed for nearly $20.

 You can actually find some of Federal's Depression Glass patterns in a unique type of glass called uranium glass.
 During the production process, small percentages of uranium were added to the glass mixture before melting occurred.
 These trace amounts of uranium glow bright green under UV lights, making them not only very cool to look at but also incredible gifts.
 Uranium Depression glass is worth a little bit more, on average, than its regular Depression glass counterparts; for instance, one seller has an individual uranium Diana sherbet glass listed for $40.